Pradhan Mantri Ujjwala Yojana

-Pradhan Mantri Ujjwala Yojana (PMUY, translation: Prime Minister's Lighting Scheme) was launched by Prime Minister of India Narendra Modi on 1 May 2016 to distribute 50 million LPG connections to women of Below Poverty Line (BPL) families.
+Pradhan Mantri Ujjwala Yojana (PMUY, translation: Prime Minister's Lightening Scheme) was launched by Prime Minister of India Narendra Modi on 1 May 2016 to distribute 50 million LPG connections to women of Below Poverty Line (BPL) families.
 A budgetary allocation of ₹80 billion was made for the scheme.
+The scheme was replaced by the Ujjwala Yojana 2.0 in 2021.
+Although the scheme has expanded access to clean cooking technologies, the use of polluting fuels remains common, particularly in rural India.

 Overview

 In the first year of its launch, the connections distributed were 22 million against the target of 15 million.
 As of 23 October 2017, 30 million connections were distributed, 44% of which were given to families belonging to scheduled castes and scheduled tribes.
 The number crossed 58 million by December 2018.

 In 2018 Union Budget of India, its scope was widened to include 80 million poor households.
 21,000 awareness camps were conducted by oil marketing companies (OMC).
 The scheme led to an increase in LPG consumption by 56% in 2019 as compared to 2014.

-The highly popular scheme has benefited over 14.6 million BPL families in Uttar Pradesh, 8.8 million in West Bengal, 8.5 million in Bihar, 7.1 million in Madhya Pradesh, 6.3 million in Rajasthan and 3.24 million in Tamilnadu.
+The highly popular scheme has benefited over 14.6 million BPL families in Uttar Pradesh, 8.8 million in West Bengal, 8.5 million in Bihar, 7.1 million in Madhya Pradesh, 6.3 million in Rajasthan and 3.24 million in Tamil Nadu.

-On 7 Sep 2019, Prime Minister Narendra Modi distributed a fuel cylinder to the 8th crore beneficiary under this scheme.
+On 7 September 2019, Prime Minister Narendra Modi distributed a fuel cylinder to the 8th crore beneficiary under this scheme.

-In the Union Budget of 2021-2022, the government announced that 1 crore more connections will be provided under this scheme.
+In the Union Budget of 2021–2022, the government announced that 1 crore more connections will be provided under this scheme.
 The Prime Minister launched the Ujjwala Scheme II on 10 August 2021 to provide fuel to 1 crore families who were left out of the first scheme.

-At the 107th Indian Science Congress held in January 2020 in Bengaluru, Narendra Modi declared that technology has helped India "in recognizing the 8 crore [80 million] women who were still using coal or wood for cooking" and also "in understanding how many new distribution centres must be built, via the help of technology".
+At the 107th Indian Science Congress held in January 2020 in Bengaluru, Narendra Modi declared that technology has helped India "in recognizing the 8 crore [80 million] women who were still using coal or wood for cooking" and also "in understanding how many new distribution centres must be built, with the help of technology".

 The National Family Health Surveys demonstrate significant improvement in access to cleaner cooking fuels due to PMUY.
 Yearly growth in access to cleaner fuel accelerated around 2015 and increased by almost seven times, from 0.8% in rural areas before 2015 to 5.6% after.
+The International Energy Agency termed Ujjwala Yojana a "game-changer in ending energy poverty".

 India's Gas cylinder penetration has improved from 62 percent in May 2016 to 99.8 percent on 1 April 2021.

-statistics
+On 30 December 2023, Prime Minister Narendra Modi visited the home of the 10 crore beneficiary of the Ujjwala scheme.

+Rajasthan CM Bhajan Lal Sharma announced that the rate of the cylinder will be Rs 450 in Rajasthan under Pradhan Mantri Ujjwala Yojana.